 #2.
 Ask about LGBTQ+ problems with your friends to determine whether they are accepting.

 It’s natural to be concerned about how your friends may react.
-Fortunately, you can put their reactions to the test by watching how they react to LGBTQ+ themes.
-Bring up an LGBTQ+ figure, news article, or topic, and then ask your friends their thoughts on it.
+Fortunately, you can put their reactions to the test by watching how they respond to LGBTQ+ themes.
+Bring up an LGBTQ+ figure, news article, or topic, and then ask your friends about it.

 #3.
 Determine those friends you believe will be supportive.

 Consider your friends’ attitudes toward same-sex couples, transgender people, and nonbinary people.
-Choose the folks you believe will be most supportive to inform first.
-Your supportive friends can be there for you as you come out to others as you tell more people.
+Choose the folks you believe will be most supportive of informing first.
+Your supportive friends can be there for you as you come out to others as tell more people.

 #4.
 Delay telling those you believe will judge or reject you.

 While it is unjust to you, some individuals may have difficulty recognizing your identity.
-This can be excruciatingly unpleasant, but keep in mind that it has nothing to do with you.
+This can be excruciatingly unpleasant, but remember that it has nothing to do with you.
 If you fear someone will respond poorly, wait until you’re ready to cope with their reaction before telling them.

 #5.
-If you don’t have any support, make new friends in the LGBTQ+ community.
+If you lack support, make new friends in the LGBTQ+ community.